the "prisonhouse of nations" and the importance of silenced peoples

 The post-Soviet world --especially today, when its unfinished wars emerge, risking to drag us all into a global conflict-- may appear as a space of darkness, full of ominous signs, unnamed dangers, and monsters lurking at the very bottom of the mental formation of apparently decent people.
 Its literature often speaks of trauma and catastrophe, and worse, of stagnant survival.
 Not a pleasant kind of reading, one might say.
 Yet it remains essential.

 This is why what I gather here under the (debatable) denomination of "post-Soviet studies" is more than a definition of a regional area in World Literature.
 It has never been put into the limelight through the influential current of scholarship that might be compared to the postcolonial school.
 For a long time, it was unclear to what degree or under which conditions the postcolonial tools could be applied to the post-Soviet realities.
-One of the few authors who reflected on such problems in early years of the 21st century was the Polish-American scholar Ewa Thompson.
-Yet a significant part of this enormous field remains still unexplored, almost untouched by researchers.
-Most of those who ever care to study Slavic languages and literatures, not to mention the Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
+One of the few authors who reflected on such problems in the early years of the 21st century was the Polish-American scholar Ewa Thompson.
+Yet a significant part of this enormous field remains unexplored, almost untouched by researchers.
+Most of those who ever care to study Slavic languages and literatures, not to mention Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
 Nonetheless, the true life lies beneath, in the oppressed layers of nations "without a history", small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.

 The post-Soviet world --especially today, when its unfinished wars emerge, risking to drag us all into a global conflict-- may appear as a space of darkness, full of ominous signs, unnamed dangers, and monsters lurking at the very bottom of the mental formation of apparently decent people.
 Its literature often speaks of trauma and catastrophe, and worse, of stagnant survival.
 Not a pleasant kind of reading, one might say.
 Yet it remains essential.

 This is why what I gather here under the (debatable) denomination of "post-Soviet studies" is more than a definition of a regional area in World Literature.
 It has never been put into the limelight through the influential current of scholarship that might be compared to the postcolonial school.
 For a long time, it was unclear to what degree or under which conditions the postcolonial tools could be applied to the post-Soviet realities.
-One of the few authors who reflected on such problems in early years of the 21st century was the Polish-American scholar Ewa Thompson.
-Yet a significant part of this enormous field remains still unexplored, almost untouched by researchers.
-Most of those who ever care to study Slavic languages and literatures, not to mention the Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
+One of the few authors who reflected on such problems in the early years of the 21st century was the Polish-American scholar Ewa Thompson.
+Yet a significant part of this enormous field remains unexplored, almost untouched by researchers.
+Most of those who ever care to study Slavic languages and literatures, not to mention Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
 Nonetheless, the true life lies beneath, in the oppressed layers of nations "without a history", small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.

 selected essays in East European & post-Soviet studies